y-a-v-a/vibe-code-lab-slides/README.md

 	- Audience consisted of ±12 colleagues
 - December 11th 2025
 	- **Claude Code flavors and strategies, How and where can Claude Code shine for you**
-	- _Claude Code meetup, The Social Hub City, Amsterdam_
+	- _Anthropic supported Claude Code meetup, The Social Hub City, Amsterdam_
 	- Audience consisted of ±50 curious attendees